 Creating Mini WordPress Sites with Duplicate Content

 Yikes!
-Like it isn't enough work just to do one website right!
-Now we are adding multiple websites to the mix which means tracking updates, security, performance and adding new content so the sites appear viable?
+Like it isn't enough work to do one website right.
+So now we are adding multiple websites to the mix, which means tracking updates, security, performance, and new content, so the sites appear viable?
 Rare is the person that can meet that challenge successfully.

-WordPress websites created with duplicate content for the sole purpose of manipulating search engine rankings is waste of time, effort and money.
+WordPress websites created with duplicate content for the sole purpose of manipulating search engine rankings are a waste of time, effort, and money.
 (The Google Farmer update penalized sites trying this approach!)

-The same or slightly different website or info on a different domain names just to create links to your main site for the purpose of improving rankings will not have a positive impact.
-Search engines know that you are attempting to game the system and therefore they will basically ignore those additional pages.
+The same or slightly different website or info on other domain names to create links to your main site to improve rankings will not have a positive impact.
+Understand that search engines know that you are attempting to game the system, and therefore they will ignore those additional pages.

 What do links from duplicate content add to your E-A-T factor (Expertise, Authority, Trust)?
 Nada.
-Those type of links to your site are worthless.
+Those types of links to your site are worthless.

-Anyone offering you the multi-duplicate-website solution is surely not playing by the rules or worthy of your hard earned dollars.
-Run in the opposite direction.
+Anyone offering you the multi-duplicate website solution is undoubtedly not playing by the rules or worthy of your hard-earned dollars.
+So run in the opposite direction.
 Fast.

 WordPress SEO Myth #5

 You can rank in the “Top 10” on page one of Google.